Giovanni-FinneyLong/Seropy/README.md

 An (in progress) writeup of the project is hosted: [Here](https://drive.google.com/open?id=0B5YXBruzm8zDUWxkbkQ4TXdEWUU)

 # Installation
+1. Clone repository: 'git clone git@bitbucket.org:gfinneylong/serotonin.git'
-1. Install required packages: python setup.py install
+2. Install required packages: python setup.py install
-2. Copy config.py into myconfig.py
+3. Copy config.py into myconfig.py
-3. Fill in the 'Folders' section of myconfig.py
+4. Fill in the 'Folders' section of myconfig.py
-3. Configure the 'Switches' section of myconfig.py
+5. Configure the 'Switches' section of myconfig.py

 Note: Sometimes the below images fail to load, largely due to their size.
 If this is the case, right click the 'IMAGE' icon and open in a new tab to save a copy